fx-giant/giant-documentations/giant/github-for-dummies.md

 ![status1](images/git-for-dummies/status1.PNG)

 The file we added is highlighted in red, this means it is untracked.
-Type `git add` **filename** to add a specific file or `git add .` to add all the files you have added.
+Type `git add` **filename** to add a specific file or `git add .` to track all the files you have added.
 Then, type `git status` to see the tracked files.

 ![status2](images/git-for-dummies/status2.PNG)

 Now the file we added is being tracked.
 This is shown as the file is **highlighted in green**.
 Now that we know the file is tracked we have to use `git commit -m` **"statement here"**.
 This command is essentially commenting what you are changing in the repository.
 Make sure to be **specific** because if the commit is too vague, the owner of the original repository will not know what changed.
+Avoid commiting using the same commit message as it may be confusing for the owner.

 ![commit](images/git-for-dummies/commit.PNG)